-All content on themediaspot.org is created by The Media Spot in collaboration with schools, organizations and the media literacy community at large.
-We hope to Add value to that community by building on what’s already been done and in turn offering the content on this web site back to the community for reference and discussion. (more…)
+All content on themediaspot.org is created by The Media Spot in collaboration with learning environments such as schools, and the media literacy community at large.
+We hope to be a part of that community by building on what’s already been done, and in turn offering the content on this web site back to the community for reference and discussion.

 Produced at PS 124 in 2006

 The goal of working with TMS is primarily to increase media literacy for youth and educators alike.
-The production projects deal with a range of topics and content, but always support the core concepts of media analysis and our objectives.
-Below are some of the benefits of working with us (see also: Learning Standards).
+The production projects deal with a range of topics and content, but always support <a href="resources/media_literacy”>the core concepts of media analysis and our <a href="services/objectives”>objectives.
+Below are some of the benefits of working with us (see also: <a href="resources/learning_standards”>Learning Standards).

 Connecting with the world of 21st Century youth